-- The Scottish Government has an ambitious but entirely achievable target for renewable energy in Scotland to generate the equivalent of 100 per cent of gross annual electricity consumption and 11 per cent of heat consumption by 2020.
+- The Scottish Government has an ambitious but achievable target for renewable energy in Scotland to generate the equivalent of 100 per cent of gross annual electricity consumption and 11 per cent of heat consumption by 2020.

 - Boosting renewable energy will also make a significant and important contribution to a sustainable economy.

 Wave and tidal energy

 - Scotland has an estimated 25% of Europe's tidal potential and 10% of its wave potential.

 - The Pentland Firth and Orkney Waters is the site of the world's first commercial scale leasing round for marine energy.

-- The Crown Estate, which owns the sea bed, has awarded leases for up to 1.6 gigawatts of marine projects in the Pentland Firth and Orkney Waters - potentially enough to power 750,000 households.
+- The Crown Estate, which owns the sea bed, has awarded leases for just over 1.6 gigawatts of marine projects in the Pentland Firth and Orkney Waters - potentially enough to power 750,000 households.

 - The Saltire Prize is the world's largest prize for marine energy innovation.

 - Scotland can get windy.
 As a result, onshore wind power has recently overtaken hydro power as the most common form of renewable energy in Scotland.

 - Scotland boasts 25% of Europe's offshore wind resources.

 - Scotland was the one of the first countries in the world where electricity was harnessed from the water around us.
 That legacy is still visible - Scotland's ambitious hydro building programme in the 1950s and 1960s resulted in infrastructure which still produces electricity today.

-- More hydro schemes are in the pipeline and a recent study - The Scottish Hydropower Resource Study - has found that there could be as much economically viable untapped hydropower potential to power a quarter of Scotland's homes.
+- More hydro schemes are in the pipeline and the Scottish Hydropower Resource Study found that there could be as much economically viable untapped hydropower potential to power a quarter of Scotland's homes.

 North Sea oil and gas